gbif/model-material/data-mapping.md

 ```
 The `Identifier` and other 'common model' tables are described in [GBIF Common Models document](https://docs.google.com/document/d/1ZTMt-V3U0D0761bqqogeN58MjuHhIs_Kisu6CRtl-uA/edit?usp=sharing) and will be discussed in context as we proceed through the [Suggested steps](#suggested-steps) for data mapping.

 Most of the tables in the UM have fields that benefit from using controlled vocabularies.
 Some of these fields MUST use values from a specific controlled vocabulary.
-In the database creation script these can be found as 'ENUM's.
+In the database creation script these can be found as 'ENUM's where the values are in UPPER_SNAKE_CASE.
 Following is a simple example for the strictly controlled vocabulary for the `entity_type` field in the `entity` table (no other values are valid):

 ```
 CREATE TYPE ENTITY_TYPE AS ENUM (